brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 themselves.
 No `replace_existing`/`--force` config field or CLI option is added to producers.

-All three producers create staging directories as **siblings of their own final target** and `publication.py` verifies the staging and target parent device IDs before rename.
-Cross-filesystem copy fallback is forbidden because it would weaken atomicity; fail with an actionable error instead.
+All three producers use staging directories that are **siblings of their own final target**, and `publication.py` verifies the staging and target parent device IDs before rename.
+Staging allocation ownership is explicit:

+- Generate and package call `publication.create_staging_directory(final_target, prefix)` internally.
+  The helper uses `tempfile.mkdtemp(dir=resolved_target_parent, ...)`.
+- Render has two producer processes and therefore one **orchestrator-owned** stage.
+Before either process starts, the shell/canonical harness invokes the package-safe `sage3d.cli.create_staging` wrapper around the same helper, captures its returned path, and passes that exact existing directory to RGB, depth, and the finalizer.
+Individual module-render processes never allocate or accept an absent staging root.
+Phase 0b legacy capture predates this production
+  CLI: its checker-only harness uses an equivalent isolated stdlib sibling allocator, which is retired in favor of the production helper/CLI when they land in Phases 1 and 4.

+Cross-filesystem copy fallback is forbidden because it would weaken atomicity;
+fail with an actionable error instead.
 Concretely, package staging for an `/ssd5/.../<scene>` target also lives under that `/ssd5` parent, never under the shell's `/tmp` work root.

 **Filesystem-entry safety is binding:** “target absent” means `os.path.lexists(target) == False`; existing files, directories, symlinks, and dangling symlinks are all refusal states.
-Producers create staging with `tempfile.mkdtemp(dir=resolved_target_parent, ...)`; staging must be a real directory, never a symlink.
+Internally allocated generate/package stages and the orchestrator-allocated render stage use `create_staging_directory`; staging must be a real directory, never a symlink.
 Resolve the staging/target parents strictly and require the same intended real parent/device.
 Before validation/publication, walk staging with `lstat` and reject symlinked modality directories or artifact files plus FIFOs, sockets, devices, or other unexpected entry types.
-A configured parent path may traverse a symlink only when its strict resolution is the validated intended parent; target and staging entries themselves may not.
+A configured parent path may traverse a symlink only when its strict resolution is the validated intended parent;
+target and staging entries themselves may not.

 Publication tests cover existing empty/non-empty directories, regular files, symlinks, dangling target symlinks, staging-root symlinks, symlinked render